nkowaokwu/akagu_font/README.md

 # Akagu Font

-Editing the Akagu font to support Nsibidi in PUA range
+Editing the Akagu font to support Nsibidi in PUA range.
+This font will be used to submit our final proposal to Unicode to add Akagu and Nsibidi script.

 ## FontForge